ryansheehy0/Cheat_Sheets/C++/cpp.md

 }
 ```

+- `static` means a var is allocated in memory only once during the program.
+	- You can have multiple static variables with the same name as long as they are used in different scopes.

 ## [Exception/Error handling](#c)
 If your program has an error and you want to crash you can do: `std::cerr << "An error occured\n"` which prints an error and `exit(1);` which exits the program with a 1(`#include <stdio.h>`).
 But what if you want to continue running your code even when there's an error?